 #4.
 Synchronization royalties

-Sync licencing is when songs are used in other media, like TV shows, movies, or commercials.
+Sync licensing is when songs are used in other media, like TV shows, movies, or commercials.

 You'll need to have a sync license to use copyrighted music!

-Copyrighted music can't be used in a new audiovisual project without a master use licence.
+Copyrighted music can't be used in a new audiovisual project without a master use license.